In this instructable I'll show you how to turn an old cellphone into a remote power switch for your Computer. For other devices see last step.

 Then only put the cahrging cable into the cellphone.
 If you call your phone, the LED should turn on, reducing the resistance in the light sensor, thus emulating the pressing of a switch and therefore turn on the computer.

 Now you can install Teamviewer to remotly controll your computer (put it in autostart and use the "Remote access to unattended computers"-options).

-Just some final word to the SIM-Card: SIM-Cards are very cheap (on ebay for 1-5€), but if you don't put money on them they won't be reachable after a year.
-So buy every year a new one or put some charge on them.
+Just some final words on the SIM-Card: SIM-Cards are very cheap (on ebay for 1-5€), but if you don't add credits they usually will stop working after a year.
+So buy every year a new one or add some credits from time to time.